20 Australian inventions that changed the world

 14. Inflatable escape slide and raft

-In 1965 Jack Grant, of Qantas, invented the inflatable aircraft escape slide, which is now mandatory safety equipment on all major airlines.
-The slides also can be used as a flotation device if the aircraft lands on water.
+In 1965 Jack Grant, an employee of Qantas, invented the inflatable aircraft escape slide, which is now mandatory safety equipment on all major airlines.
+The slides can also be used as a flotation device if the aircraft lands on water.

 15. Permanent-crease clothing

 In 1957, CSIRO developed a process called Si-Ro-Set.
 The technique uses chemicals to permanently alter the structure of wool fibres so they can be set with heat.
 This technology allowed for fashion innovations such as permanently pleated skirts.

 In 2006, Brisbane-based medical researchers Professor Ian Frazer and Dr Jian Zhou developed the world's first anti-cancer vaccine.
 Known by the commercial name, Gardasil, the vaccine protects women against four strains of a virus called human papillomavirus (HPV), known to cause three-quarters of all cervical cancers.
 As cervical cancer is the second-leading cause of cancer death in women, the vaccination has huge implications for the prevention of cancer.
 Since 2008, the vaccine has been approved for use in more than 120 countries.